Origins of the Asymptotic Bias of SNIS

 Where we first saw it written down

-The derivation proceeds in two steps.
-One writes \(\widehat F_N\) as a ratio \(\bar Y/\bar W\) of sample averages and performs a second-order Taylor expansion around the population means, taking expectations term by term to read off the \(O(1/N)\) constant.
-To give this analytic support, Hesterberg then invokes the Edgeworth expansion of Bhattacharya and Ghosh (1978) for smooth functions of sample means, and identifies the \(-q(\omega^2(f-\pi(f)))\) as the “bias term” in that expansion.
-On page 40 he adds a sentence which, in hindsight, is the whole reason we are writing this post:
+The derivation has two steps.
+First, \(\widehat F_N\) is written as a ratio \(\bar Y / \bar W\) of sample averages and expanded to second order around its population means, taking expectations term by term to read off the \(\mathcal{O}(1/N)\) constant.
+Second, to give this analytic support, Hesterberg invokes the Edgeworth expansion of Bhattacharya and Ghosh (1978) for smooth functions of sample means, and identifies \(-q(\omega^2(f-\pi(f)))\) as the bias term appearing in that expansion.
+On page 40 he adds an important caveat:

 “These are the first order bias terms in the Edgeworth expansion of the distributions of these estimates.
 These are more useful than the actual biases, which may be infinite or undefined.”